nitsuah/multi/docs/FEEDBACK.md

 Short actionable checklist

-- [ ] Fix Node.js not found in PowerShell — see diagnostics and temp PATH fix in issue #8349
+- [ ] Fix Node.js not found in PowerShell — see diagnostics and temp PATH fix in issue
+- [ ] GAMEPLAY:
-- [ ]
+- [ ] Use `TODO.md` to pick next features to implement among other feedback